nzs2401/NatashaSieh/README.md

 I'm a rising junior in Robotics Engineering at the University of Michigan focused on sim-to-real transfer, reinforcement learning, and legged locomotion control.

-Current Focus: Humanoid fall-recovery and simulation stack for Michigan Wolverbots (RoboCup) — rebuilding URDF, training RL policies in Isaac Lab, and engineering sim-to-real transfer to physical hardware.
+Current Focus: Humanoid fall-recovery and simulation stack for Michigan Wolverbot Kickers (RoboCup), rebuilding URDF, training RL policies in Isaac Lab, and engineering sim-to-real transfer to physical hardware.

 -------------------------------------------------------------------------------------